OxyContin sustained-release tabletsPronunciation

 Brand Name: OxyContin

-OxyContin sustained-release tablets is used for:
+OxyContin sustained-release tablets are used for:

 Do NOT use OxyContin sustained-release tablets if: